 Signs of a Dental Problem

 Dental issues are extremely common.
-You should bring your pet to our animal hospital if you notice any signs or symptoms like:
+You should schedule your pet for an exam if you notice any of the following signs or symptoms:

 - Broken teeth